magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 your own proof.

 A practitioner of the Dhamma must be like this wherever he goes.
-Others can’t tell you, you must know for yourself. must be there.
+Others can’t tell you, you must know for yourself. *Sammā-diṭṭhi* must be there.
 The practice must be like this for every one of us.
 To do the real practice like this for even one month out of five or ten Rains Retreats would be rare.

 Our sense organs must be constantly working.
 Know content and discontent, be aware of like and dislike.
 Know appearance and know